-Digital records can be easily stored, archived and shared with other medical professional or specialists should the situation arise.
+Digital records can be easily stored, archived, and shared with other medical professionals or specialists should the situation arise.
 Another benefit of paperless charting is that there is no guesswork or interpreting another person’s handwriting or notes.
-All information is clear and legible eliminating misunderstandings between the dentist, staff and any specialists involved in the patient’s care.
+All information is clear and legible eliminating misunderstandings between the dentist, staff, and any specialists involved in the patient’s care.

 T-Scan Bite Analysis

 There have been many important technological advances in dentistry – one of the most exciting is the innovation of T-Scan®, a digital bite analysis device.
 Dr. Pamela Cain is excited to be among the few dentists in the Knoxville area to offer this important tool that helps to measure the force and timing of a person’s bite to determine where there may be issues.

 Many dental procedures can change the way you bite.
 Fillings, crowns, bridges, extractions, and orthodontics as well as many more.
 For over 100 years dentists have relied on paper covered in ink to see where the upper and lower teeth contact.
 But this old technique gives no information on the force, timing, and balance of your bite.
 And that’s exactly what makes you feel your bite is “off”.
 We use the T-Scan NOVUS system that displays all this information on a computer so that your dentist can use it to get your bite right, with minimal tooth loss from guessing.
 So that you aren’t subjected to the time and expense of unnecessary office visits.